-Blackbuck poaching case: Salman Khan's bail plea hearing to continue today
+Blackbuck poaching case: Salman Khan's bail plea hearing begins

 A Jodhpur Court will continue the hearing of bail plea by Bollywood actor Salman Khan, who has been sentenced to five years in prison for killing two blackbucks in 1998, today (April 7).
 Salman Khan's lawyer had filed the bail application in the court on Friday (April 6).
-The judge, while hearing the bail plea, sought previous records pertaining to the case.
+Judge Ravindra Kumar Joshi had, on Friday, put off the hearing by a day as he wanted to see the entire case record before deciding whether Salman Khan should be granted bail.

+As per latest reports, the hearing of the bail plea has begun.

+#Rajasthan: District & sessions court judge Ravindra Kumar Joshi arrives at Jodhpur Court, he will be hearing #SalmanKhan's bail plea.
+Khan was awarded a 5-year jail term in #BlackBuckPaochingCase. pic.twitter.com/9GsbkO6uTn— ANI (@ANI) April 7, 2018

 Salman Khan has now spent two nights in Jodhpur Central Jail after he was convicted on Thursday.
 This was Salman's fourth stint in the Jodhpur Central Jail, which also houses religious preacher Asaram Bapu, who has been accused of rape.
 Salman has earlier spent a total of 18 days in the jail in 1998, 2006 and 2007, all for cases of poaching.